6170-fa14/6.170-guides/Install.md

 This file is coded to allow the app to run correctly both on your local machine and on OpenShift's servers.
 If the app is started on OpenShift, two environment variables `OPENSHIFT_NODEJS_PORT` and `OPENSHIFT_NODEJS_IP` will be set, explaining which port and IP address to listen on.
 We presume that these variables are *not* set in your local development environment!
 Therefore, if they are set, we must be on OpenShift, and we should use them; and if they are not set, we should use appropriate local defaults.
 (Feel free to fiddle with those defaults, if you like.)
 The `||` operator is a handy way of picking a particular value, if it is defined; or going with a default value otherwise.
 In this case, we pick 8080 as the default port to run a web server on.

+Remember that you'll need to run `npm install` to prepare to run your application locally, before running `node server.js`.

 MongoDB on OpenShift
 --------------------